Radiology at the Movies

 The new reconstruction technique, cinematic 3D rendering, provides eye-widening images in striking detail that take the viewer on a fantastic voyage into the interior of the human body.
 Compared with standard volume rendering, this advanced postprocessing 3D technique provides much more realistic images of high-density anatomical structures.
 The raw material, so to speak, comes from traditionally obtained CT data sets.

-Cinematic 3D rendering was recently approved by the FDA for clinical use, says U. Joseph Schoepf, MD, of the department of radiology and radiological science at the Medical University of South Carolina (MUSC) in Charleston, South Carolina.
-He adds that the technique creates a more lifelike image than obtained with volume rendering or maximum intensity projection, which have served as the standard CT postprocessing techniques.
+U. Joseph Schoepf, MD, of the department of radiology and radiological science at the Medical University of South Carolina (MUSC) in Charleston, South Carolina, says that the technique creates a more lifelike image than obtained with volume rendering or maximum intensity projection, which have served as the standard CT postprocessing techniques.
 A new and complex algorithm at the core of 3D rendering enhances the quality of the images.

 "The first time I saw the images, I felt it was just like looking at an actual photograph of the interior anatomy," Schoepf says.
 "It was incomprehensible to me how you could turn a CT data set into something that realistic."